page-support/web-client/README.md

 ### Add static assets - images and css
 Any static assets referred to in your bot's markdown, such as image tags, must be uploaded to the URLs you added to the markdown.
 At this time page.support doesn't maintain any static asset servers, so add static assets to your storage bucket or website public directory.

-Don't forget to add the [page-support-bot-bundle.css](https://github.com/page-support/web-client/blob/main/dist/page-support-bot-bundle.css) file in this repository to the public folder of your web server as described previously.
+Add the [page-support-bot-bundle.css](https://github.com/page-support/web-client/blob/main/dist/page-support-bot-bundle.css) file in this repository to the public folder of your web server.
+If the file is not at the top level of your public folder, use the cssFileURI property - see the Bot property descriptions above.

 ### CSS encapsulation
 When you add Bot to your website, its CSS is encapsulated so that your website's global styles do not affect it, and its styles won't affect your website.
 Encapsulation is achieved by using [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) All of the styles, and nearly all the Bot's UI is attached to the DOM under a shadow host.
 The shadow host is an empty div added by the Bot component, with the actual Bot html and css attached underneath it.